EPSB.ca » Our Division » Topics of Interest » Anti-racism, Reconciliation and Equity

 We know that racism still exists in our school division and broader community.
 We believe that listening to, and learning from, students, staff, families and community is critical to understanding what is important.

-These voices have helped to inform actions outlined in our Anti-racism and Equity Action Plan.
+These voices have helped to inform actions outlined in our Anti-racism, Reconciliation and Equity Action Plan.
 This work will lead to authentic and meaningful long-term systemic change.

 Education serves as the cornerstone of society and Edmonton Public Schools strives to be an organization where every staff member and student feels that they belong, are included and can succeed.